yash-yp/GSoC-21-Microtasks/README.md

 ## Additional Project Work

-In addition to the completing the above microtasks, I have also created an automation system that can help generate the report for a particular repository.
+In addition to the completing the above microtasks, I have also created an automation system that can help generate a metrics report for the metrics defined under a particular working group.

 [Link to Automation System](Automate-WG-Report)